Azure/load-testing/README.md

 # GitHub Action for Azure Load Testing

 [GitHub Actions](https://help.github.com/en/articles/about-github-actions) gives you the flexibility to build an automated software development lifecycle workflow.

-You can automate your workflows to deploy to run load tests on Azure.
+You can automate your workflows to run load tests on Azure.

 Get started today with a [free Azure account](https://azure.com/free/open-source)!